litedatum/litedatum-blog/_posts/2025-07-15-Devlog02-Rethinking-My-Data-Validation-Tool.md

 ## From Ambition to Simplicity: The Origin of This Data Validation Tool

-Have you ever seen a data engineer spend four hours manually checking data quality?
-Or watched a business analyst lose faith in their dashboard because of a single broken pipeline?
-I have—and it’s painful to watch.

-That’s why I started building **this data validation tool**—lightweight, Python-first, and aimed at people like us.
-But here’s the thing: the journey didn’t go as planned.

-This post is about the messy middle—why my original design spiraled out of control, how I course-corrected, and what I learned about **building an MVP**, **scope creep**, and **technical debt management** along the way.

----

-##  Why Build a Data Validation Tool?

-As a seasoned data architect, I’ve led teams developing Java-based data quality management systems.
-So, I’m no stranger to the complexities of data validation.

-But this time was different.
-Instead of leading a team, I wanted to see if I could **build an entire app myself**—in Python.
-I had never developed a Python application from scratch, but the rise of **AI pair programming** made me wonder:

-> *“If I understand the domain, design, and engineering principles, could AI help me bridge the coding gap?”*

-Spoiler: yes, but only after a few painful missteps.

----

-##  How Scope Creep Killed My First Prototype

-The original plan for this data validation tool was ambitious.
-It was a **web-based data quality solution** featuring:

-* **Metadata configuration UI**
-* **Connection management**
-* **Rule authoring and execution**
-* **Results visualization**

-For “lightweight” purposes, I chose **Streamlit** for the frontend and combined it with a FastAPI backend, a rules engine, and metadata persistence.

-Here’s where I went wrong:

-- ✅ I understood **architecture**
-- ❌ But I underestimated **development effort**
-- ❌ And overestimated **AI’s ability to make design decisions**

-Two months later, I had:

-* Basic development done
-* 60% unit test coverage
-* An MVP… that wasn’t minimal at all.

-###  My Four Big Mistakes

-1. **Vague requirements.**
-   I had a PRD but no detailed functional specs.
-AI filled the gaps, but in unpredictable ways.

-2. **Weak design.**
-   Especially at the API level.
-This forced me to refactor—twice.

-3. **Blind faith in AI.**
-   Pair programming is powerful, but it’s not magic.
-You still need to *drive* the process.

-4. **Perfectionism.**
-   I over-engineered features (like multi-rule execution) and obsessed over test coverage—losing sight of my MVP goal.

----

-##  The Reddit Post That Changed Everything

-One night, I stumbled across a Reddit thread:

-> *“I don’t want a data quality platform.
-I just want a data validation function.”*

-That hit me hard.
-Was I building the wrong thing?

-I asked myself:

-1. Do I really need a full metadata management layer?
-2. Is my core small and elegant enough for flexible deployment?
-3. Does my target user want a WebUI?
-Or a **CLI tool**?
-4. What’s the *most valuable* part of this product?

-The answer was clear.
-I was chasing the wrong vision.

----

-##  The Hard Reset: Stripping to the Core

-I scrapped the half-finished web app.
-Painful, yes—but necessary.

-I focused all energy on:

-- ✅ A **rules engine** that was small, fast, and testable
-- ✅ A **CLI** interface for quick validation workflows
-- ✅ Removing tight coupling with metadata models

-This wasn’t easy.
-The rules engine was deeply entangled with ORM models from the previous design.
-Untangling them took two major refactors.

-I redesigned the `shared` module, created new schema models for the rules engine, and tightly integrated configuration and error handling.
-Now, the core is **independent and portable**.

-The result?
-- lightweight CLI-based data validation tool
-- Almost 100% test coverage
-- A product much closer to my original vision

----

-##  Lessons Learned from the Project

-This journey taught me two key lessons:

-1. **Product direction matters more than technical details.**
-   If you get this wrong, no amount of perfect code can save you.

-2. **Define requirements and designs upfront.**
-   AI pair programming is powerful, but it needs clear boundaries to avoid **scope creep**.

-Now I can say with confidence:

-> *“I may not know if I’m 100% on the right path, but at least I’m walking in the right direction.”*

----

-##  What’s Next?

-The CLI module is almost ready for release.
-In my next DevLog, I’ll share how I designed the **data validation API** and why I kept it **Pydantic-first** to simplify Python data validation workflows.
+Sometimes the hardest part of building a product isn't the coding—it's knowing when to stop and ask: "Am I building the right thing?"

+Two months ago, I was deep in the trenches of **ValidateLite**, my data validation tool, convinced I was 70% done.
+I had a sleek WebUI, metadata management, and a FastAPI backend.
+Everything looked promising on paper.
+Then I stumbled across a Reddit post that changed everything.

+### The Wake-Up Call

+A frustrated developer was complaining about Great Expectations: "Too complex, too many dependencies.
+I don't want a 'data quality platform'—I want a 'data validation function'."

+That hit me like a cold shower.
+Here I was, building exactly what this person *didn't* want.

+### Why Build a Data Validation Tool?

+As a seasoned data architect who'd led Java-based data quality tools before, I thought I understood the problem. **Python data validation** seemed straightforward enough.
+With AI pair programming on the rise, why not leverage my domain knowledge and let AI handle the coding gaps?

+My initial vision was ambitious: a WebUI-based tool with metadata configuration, connection management, rule execution, and result visualization.
+I chose Streamlit for the frontend and FastAPI for the backend, aiming for something lightweight yet comprehensive.

+But "lightweight" quickly became anything but.

+### Why It Went Wrong

+After two months of development, I realized I'd made four critical mistakes:

+1. **Unclear requirements** - I had a PRD but no detailed functional specs.
+AI filled the gaps by expanding features I never asked for.

+2. **Vague design** - Especially around API interfaces, leading to two painful refactors mid-development.

+3. **Overestimating AI capabilities** - I lacked experience in driving AI for app development, despite my software engineering background.

+4. **Perfectionism killing the MVP** - I added complex features like multi-rule execution for single tables and obsessed over test coverage.

+The **scope creep** was real.
+I'd drifted far from my **Minimum Viable Product** goals.

+### The Four Questions That Changed Everything

+That Reddit post forced me to ask myself some uncomfortable questions:

+- Does my product really need to maintain a metadata layer?
+- Is my core engine small and beautiful enough to support different deployment scenarios?
+- Is WebUI actually necessary for my target users?
+- What's the most valuable part of my product, and is it truly at the center?

+Once I asked the right questions, the answers became painfully obvious.
+My **target audience**—data engineers and analysts—didn't want another platform.
+They wanted a tool that could validate data with a single command, SQL query, or script.

+## The Great Pivot

+I made a tough decision: scrap the half-built WebUI version and extract the rule engine as a standalone CLI tool.

+But there was a problem.
+The rule engine was tightly coupled with other modules, especially through ORM models designed for metadata persistence.
+This violated basic **DDD principles** I knew by heart but had somehow ignored in practice.

+> "Technical debt must be paid.
+I couldn't justify keeping legacy code just to maintain backward compatibility."

+I redesigned the interface using a clean schema model in a shared module, refactored twice to internalize configuration management and error handling, and finally achieved a truly independent core module.

+## Building an App with Python: Lessons Learned

+Working on this **Python app development** project taught me that domain expertise doesn't automatically translate to implementation wisdom.
+When I lacked confidence in Python project structure, I defaulted to AI suggestions—not always the best approach.

+The refactoring process was painful but necessary.
+I couldn't **manage technical debt** by pushing it to future versions.
+Clean architecture isn't just academic theory; it's survival for any product that plans to evolve.

+Now I have a completed CLI module with comprehensive tests, and I'm close to releasing the first version.
+The journey from bloated platform to focused tool has been humbling but educational.

+## What's Next for the data validation tool

+The new **ValidateLite** embodies everything I originally wanted: **lightweight Python data validation** that gets you started in 30 seconds.
+No complex setups, no YAML configuration files, just straightforward data quality checks.

+**Key features in the pipeline:**
+- **Pydantic**-powered schema validation
+- CLI-first design for developer workflows
+- Minimal dependencies and fast startup
+- Extensible rule engine architecture

+## The Real Lessons

+Two key takeaways from this experience:

+**Product direction trumps technical execution.** You can build the most elegant code, but if you're solving the wrong problem, it's worthless.
+I thought I was building for data engineers, but I was actually building for platform administrators.

+**Complete requirements and design are non-negotiable.** **AI pair programming** is powerful, but it amplifies both good and bad decisions.
+Without clear specifications, AI will gladly help you build the wrong thing very efficiently.

+These lessons aren't just about **data validation tools**—they apply to any technical product development.
+Sometimes the best code you can write is the code you delete.

 ---

 ###  SVG Flowchart: ValidateLite’s Direction Reset

 <svg width="600" height="400" xmlns="http://www.w3.org/2000/svg">
   <style>